20GotoTen/es-theme-retrofix/README.md

-Also included in /root is an initial video splash.
+Also included in /root is splash video.

 Scraping images for Retrofix: